Sabine Heitling

-Sabine Letícia Heitling (born 2 July 1987, in Santa Cruz do Sul) is Brazilian athlete specializing in the 3000 metres steeplechase.
+Sabine Letícia Heitling (born 2 July 1987, in Santa Cruz do Sul) is a Brazilian athlete specializing in the 3000 metres steeplechase.

 Biography

 Heitling's personal best in the event is 9:41.22 achieved in 2009 in London.
 This was the Brazilian and South American record on the steeplechase until 2016, when Juliana Paula dos Santos ran 3 seconds faster.

 In 2013, Heitling tested positive for a banned stimulant Methylhexaneamine and was disqualified for 1 year.
 The ban lasted from 7 June 2013 to 6 June 2014.